gxespino/gxespino.github.io/_posts/2015-08-17-template-method-pattern-in-ruby.markdown

 categories: Ruby Design Patterns
 ---

 Sometimes when designing applications you'll come across a section that is constantly changing or being added on to.
 A tell tale sign of this is when you have a proliferation of if/then statements in a method that all follow the same general structure but for specific cases.
-That last sentence may not have made too much sense but heres a few examples:
+That last sentence may not have made too much sense but here are a few examples:

 * You have a payment system that takes in customer data and card info but you need specific steps for when a customer uses paypal vs stripe vs dwolla.
 * You're sending out an automated report but need to display the output using a variety of file types (html, json, xml).